-The Bonavita BV 1900TS (Est. $170) is a fairly new thermal coffee maker, but it's getting a lot of love from both experts and owners.
+The Bonavita BV 1900TS (Est. $150) is one popular thermal coffee maker that gets a lot of love from both experts and owners.
 Coffee lovers say that this is the brewer they've been waiting for (or pretty close to it, anyway) and give it rave reviews for brewing a high-quality cup of coffee and keeping it hot and flavorful for hours.
-One of the few drip coffee makers to be certified by the Specialty Coffee Association of America, the BV 1900TS brews in in the ideal temperature range of 195 to 205 degrees Fahrenheit.
-It features a "showerhead" style spray, to more fully extract flavor from the ground coffee beans.
+The BV 1900TS brews in in the ideal temperature range of 195 to 205 degrees Fahrenheit and features a "showerhead" style spray, to more fully extract flavor from the ground coffee beans.
 This Bonavita also has a feature that allows you to pre-infuse the coffee grounds so they can de-gas before brewing begins.
 Some love that features, saying it makes for a more full-bodied, mellow cup of coffee.
 Others say they simply can't taste the difference and that the pre-infusion setting can be confusing.

 While it makes an excellent cup of coffee, the Bonavita BV 1900TS is a bare-bones unit.
 It has no brew pause feature so you have to wait until it's completely done before grabbing your first cup.
 The good news is you won't have to wait long: It brews a full batch of coffee in seven minutes or less.
 Most agree that the electronic bells and whistles that this brewer lacks aren't really missed; many add that they are just one more thing to malfunction and that no one needs another appliance clock to blink after a power outage.
 The carafe is reported as very effective at keep the coffee warm for at least two hours, and we even saw a few comments from people who found their coffee was still hot after eight hours.

-The Technivorm Moccamaster KBGT (Est. $300) has long been acknowledged as the gold standard in thermal coffee makers and it was our former Best Reviewed in this category.
-However, at about twice the price of the Bonavita BV 1900TS, and with the Bonavita getting comparable reviews for performance, we had to move the Bonavita into the top spot over the Technivorm.
+The Technivorm Moccamaster KBGT (Est. $325) has long been acknowledged as the gold standard in thermal coffee makers and consistently lands at or near the top of most expert roundups.
+However, at more than twice the price of the Bonavita BV 1900TS, and with the Bonavita getting comparable reviews for performance, the Bonavita will be the logical choice for most people.

 The Mr. Coffee BVMC-PSTX91 also gets high praise for being very easy to use.
 We read quite a few comments about how nice the removable water filter and side fill design are.
 Those who hate having to pull out their entire coffee maker from under the counter to make a pot of coffee particularly like this design.
 Of course, there are some who say this Mr. Coffee simply doesn't hit the performance sweet spot of higher-end thermal coffee makers, but most coffee lovers are completely pleased, saying this is one of the best brewers they've ever owned.